frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 #### `delimiter`

-A Table Dialect descriptor `MAY` have the `delimiter` property that `MUST` be a string; wth default value `,` (comma).
+A Table Dialect descriptor `MAY` have the `delimiter` property that `MUST` be a string; with default value `,` (comma).
 This property specifies the character sequence which separates fields in the data file.

 For example, this data file: